'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 "He was completely at the mercy of your decision-making that day."

-Gebhardt has amnesia from the period of time he drove off the road, McCormick said, and cannot remember why he did so.
+McCormick said Gebhardt cannot remember why he drove off the road.
 He's now a broken man, he said, suffering from diagnosed "complicated grief".

 The court heard that Gebhardt drove off the road at high speed through the bend of Lehmans Rd and River Rd near Rangiora Racecourse, North Canterbury, on November 5, 2019.